Chrotesque/ci-portfolio-project-5/README.md

 1. [Balsamiq](https://balsamiq.com/)
     - Balsamiq was used to create [Wireframes](#wireframes) for the project.
 1. [Photoshop:](https://www.adobe.com/products/photoshop/)
-    - Gimp was used to create, modify and resize all images on this website.
+    - Photoshop was used to modify some Font Awesome icons and to create some from scratch.

 <br>